KYKY5435/CalendarTiCE/README.md

 # CalendarTiCE
-A calendar for the Ti-84 Plus Ce
+A calendar for the Ti-84 Plus CE